irenenguyen1017/portfolio/README.md

 - Homepage: Displaying my introduction and a link to download the resume.
 - About me: Showing more information about me and my skills.
 - Projects: Listing my recent projects which have a link to each project.
-- Blogs: Dislaying a list of my recent blogs which are linked to a detail blog page.
+- Blogs: Displaying a list of my recent blogs which are linked to a detail blog page.
 - Blog detail: Showing the blog detail.

 ## Sitemap